appsparkler/study/web/accessibility/derek_featherstone.md

 # Accessibility for web design

+## Different types of content
+1. Informational - valuable in and of its own right (these need an equivalent - for ex. a podcast ought to have a transcript which is easily accessible.
+1. Functional - useful to execute a task - play/pause, etc.
+1. Decorative - unimportant, only for decoration

 ## Gestures on touch screens
 - Google, Microsoft and Apple's documentation for assistive technology gestures.
 - for ex.